Last fact-checked: 27 May 2019

 This may become more problematical if you have already left Hanoi and need to travel back for any remedial treatment, especially if you are undergoing a more complex procedure.
-In this case, for your complete peace-of-mind, we would recommend that you take out medical complications insurance .
+In this case, for your complete peace-of-mind, we recommend that you consider taking out medical complications insurance.
 It is a small extra expense but, should the worst happen and you do need to return, you will get all of your travel and accommodation costs reimbursed.

 Yes–our dentists speak English as well as Vietnamese–and some speak French and Italian.
 English is now the second language in Vietnam, rather than French–and is taught in schools.